 The display includes unique arm guards found at Dendra and greaves to cover the shins.
 Linen was more commonly used for shin guards, so the bronze may have been more for a show of status.

 The earliest bronze was limited when it came to working it into the kind of intricate shaping a helmet would have required, so you don’t find bronze helmets until periods long after my stories.

 Even this body armor lacked the sophistication of later metalwork.
 But it’s pretty impressive when you stand before it, realizing how very old it is.
-I think it would impress the opponents of the wearer, and that gave me an idea for my story.

 The Citadel of Tiryns